aerospike/aerospike-client-c/cl_c/README.md

 #### msgpack-0.5.7

-Aerospike utilizes msgpack for serializing some data.
-We recommend you follow the instructions provided on the msgpacks's [QuickStart for C Language](http://wiki.msgpack.org/display/MSGPACK/QuickStart+for+C+Language).
+Aerospike utilizes msgpack for serializing some data. http://msgpack.org/ (Currently latest, http://msgpack.org/releases/cpp/msgpack-0.5.7.tar.gz)

+Once downloaded and unpacked, set the environment variable MSGPACK_PATH to point to the path and Aerospike build will pick it up: export MSGPACK_PATH=~/msgpack-0.5.7

+#### jansson

+Aerospike utilizes jannson for some of the test utility.

+Once downloaded and unpacked, set the environment variable JANSSON_PATH to point to the path and Aerospike build will pick it up: export JANSSON_PATH=~/jansson-2.4

-## Build
+(2) Build

+Make sure the two dependency environment variables MSGPACK_PATH & JANSSON_PATH are set:

 To build libraries:

 	$ make all